yohannesjo435/tourism_ethiopia/README.md

 - **CSS**: For styling and layout.

 ## Installation
+1, **Install Node.js**:
+   Make sure you have Node.js installed on your machine.
+You can download it from [nodejs.org](https://nodejs.org/).

-1. clone the repository:
+2. clone the repository:
    git clone https://github.com/yohannesjo435/tourism_ethiopia

-2, Go to TOURSIM_ETHIOPIA folder
+3, Go to TOURSIM_ETHIOPIA folder
-   cd TOURSIM_ETHIOPIA
+   cd tourism_ethiopia